Baggage allowance

-On the commercial transportation, mostly with airlines, the baggage allowance is the amount of checked baggage or hand/carry-on luggage the company will allow per passenger.
-There may be limits on the amount that is allowed free of charge, and hard limits on the amount that is allowed.
+On commercial transportation, mostly with airlines, the baggage allowance is the amount of checked baggage or hand/carry-on luggage the company will allow per passenger.
+There may be limits on the amount that is allowed free of charge and hard limits on the amount that is allowed.

-The limits vary per airline and depend on the class, elite status, type of ticket, flight origin and destination.
-If a flight is booked together with another flight it may also have different limits (e.g. if another flight on the same ticket is a long-haul flight).
+The limits vary per airline and depend on the class, elite status, ticket type, flight origin, and destination.
+If a flight is booked with another flight, it may also have different limits (e.g., if another flight on the same ticket is a long-haul flight).
 The exact baggage conditions are mentioned in the ticket information online.

 Types of baggage

-On aircraft, there are two types of baggage, which are treated differently: checked baggage and hand/carry-on luggage.
-For both types, transportation companies have rules on the weight and size.
+There are two types of baggage on aircraft, which are treated differently: checked baggage and hand/carry-on luggage.
+Transportation companies have rules on the weight and size of both types.

-For checked baggage, stored in the aircraft hold, usually the weight is the limiting factor.
+The weight is usually the limiting factor for checked baggage stored in the aircraft hold.
 All checked items are generally weighed by the airline during check-in, and if they exceed the limit, the passenger is informed by the airline.
-To avoid any fees, the passenger often must switch some of the items found in the suitcase to another suitcase, or else carry it on.
+To avoid any fees, the passenger often must switch some of the items found in the suitcase to another suitcase or else carry it on.

 Carry-on luggage is judged primarily by size.
 Bags are measured by dimension or in total linear measurement (length + width + height).
 However, there may also be other restrictions on the types of belongings that can be carried on the plane.

 IATA

 The International Air Transport Association (IATA) has released recommendations for limits on checked baggage and carry-on luggage.
-Some companies adhere to these recommendations, some adhere partially and some don't adhere at all to them.
+Some companies adhere to these recommendations, some adhere partially, and some do not adhere at all.

-The recommendations for checked baggage are: advised maximum weight 23 kg (50.71 lbs), weight limit 32 kg (70.55 lbs), advised maximum size 158 cm (62.2 in) length + width + height, limit 203 cm (nearly 80 in).
-The limit of 23 kg is present because of similar limits in health and safety regulations.
+The recommendations for checked baggage are: advised maximum weight 23 kg (50.7 lbs), weight limit 32 kg (70.6 lbs), advised maximum size 158 cm (62.2 in) length + width + height, limit 203 cm (nearly 80 in).
+The limit of 23 kg is present because of similar health and safety regulations limits.

 Because of the wide variation in hand/carry-on luggage limits, in 2015 IATA released a size recommendation for suitcases meant as hand/carry-on luggage.
-These state that suitcases should have a maximum size of 55 cm (21.65 in) long, 35 cm (13.78 in) wide and 20 cm (7.87 in) deep.
+These state that suitcases should have a maximum size of 55 cm (21.6 in) long, 35 cm (13.8 in) wide and 20 cm (7.9 in) deep.
 If they meet these requirements, the bag may carry the logo "IATA cabin OK".
 This limit is tighter than most current airline limits, so bags with this logo are practically allowed everywhere.